-i.
-Emerging Technologies program This is not applicable to this program.
+- i.
+Emerging Technologies program

+This is not applicable to this program.

+- ii.
+Codes and Standards programThis is not applicable to this program.

 On site training takes place in which the installation technician provides an overview of how the technology works, how to bypass the computer in case of an emergency and how to go online for systems analysis.
 Additionally property contact information is captured so that the system can notify the appropriate onsite personnel should a hot water issue be detected.